 I would personally advise you to delay moving out for as long as possible just so that you are in control.

-This way reduces the stress of the situation, but it does mean that you are moving home a few times which could be unsettling and it also means that you are technically homeless for a certain period and some people do not like to be off of the housing ladder at all, these are the cons.
+This way reduces the stress of the situation, but it does mean that you are moving home a few times which could be unsettling and it also means that you are technically homeless for a certain period and some people do not like to be off the housing ladder at all – even in this situation, these are the cons.

-If you choose not to rent, it could be living with friends or family which for some people can become unideal and awkward, so choose your options wisely and thoroughly think before getting emotionally enticed by your new build purchase, remember there are always other fish in the sea.
+If you choose not to rent, it could be living with friends or family, which for some people is not ideal, and awkward, so choose your options wisely and thoroughly think things through before getting emotionally enticed by your new build purchase.
+Remember there are always other fish in the sea.

 Part Exchange Schemes